Zach-Shim/DSA/ADT's/Graphs/notes/1 - Graph Terminology.md

 ##### Binary Tree
 A **binary tree** is a graph with some restrictions:
 1. Directed
-2. Unweighted
-3. Acyclic
+2. Acyclic

-Each node has an in and out degree of at most 2.
+Binary Trees are known as DAG's (directed acyclic graphs) with the added constraint that each node has an in-degree and out-degree of at most 2.

 There is exactly one path from the root to every other node in the tree.
 ![Binary Tree|300](https://cdn.programiz.com/sites/tutorial2program/files/complete-binary-tree_0.png)